SAP-archive/data-intelligence-codejam-exercises/exercise/01/readme.md

 ### Extend the graph to persist data in HDFS
 Stop the graph.

-Now you want to persist received data as CSV files in HDFS for later historical analysis.
+Now you want to persist received data in CSV files in HDFS for historical analysis.

 Data is received as a JSon payload, so it has to be reformatted to CSV format.

-Include **Format Converter** operator from “Utilities” category into the graph.
+Include “Format Converter” operator from “Utilities” category into the graph.

 Connect `outblob` port of Python3Operator with `input` port of the Format Converter.
-Open configuration of the Format Converter and modify the following paramters.
+Open configuration of the Format Converter and modify the following parameters.

 |Field|Value|
 |-|-|